I’m a lover of life/nature; a mother of two beautiful beings; a partner; a friend; a sister…

 Professionally, I’m multi-passionate, playing many roles:

-I’m a writer, a speaker, a teacher, a soul healer, a creator, and an ordained Unitarian Universalist minister.
+I’m a writer, a speaker, a teacher, a coach, and an ordained Unitarian Universalist minister.

 My work speaks about the social systems that harm not only our psyche but the whole web of life, and I also teach about the practices and lifestyles that are life-giving to our bodies, souls, communities, and the planet.

-I was born and grew up in Cuba and have a mixed ancestry (Indigenous, African, and Spanish).
+I was born in Cuba and have a mixed ancestry (Indigenous, African, and Spanish).

 I grew up during a time when religion was forbidden in Cuba, which instilled in me a commitment to the freedom of individuals to seek truth and meaning on their own terms.